 The Ultimate Wedding Checklist – 99 Tasks To The Big Day!

 Nothing makes wedding planning easier than a wedding checklist that helps you keep track of the hundreds of tasks that crop up before the big day of a big fat Indian wedding!
 From the minute he pops the question, to the moment you’re whisked away, there’s always a list of things that need to be done.
 However, Wedding Wishlist has made it super simple for you.
-Here’s an Indian wedding checklist of pretty much everything you’ll need to do before the big day, customised and designed specially for the Indian brides.
+Here’s an Indian wedding checklist of pretty much everything you’ll need to do before the big day, customized and designed especially for the Indian brides.
 Get busy with this now, you can thank us later!

 You can get download our wedding checklist for free and add items, make edits and keep track on the go!